Who is the principal applicant in Canadian immigration?

 Principal applicants in temporary resident applications

-Temporary resident applications could include any of the following:
+Temporary resident (TR) applications could include any of the following:

 - Temporary Resident Visa (TRV) for tourism, business visits, etc.